Dennis Bennie: Angel Investments

-Current active angel investments include Quandl, Thalmic Labs Inc., Nuco, Platterz, Vouchr, Newtopia Inc., Tulip Retail, Nymi Inc., Linkett, Validere Technologies, Interaptix Inc, Edsby, Mimosa Diagnostics Inc., Luminari, and Xanadu.
+Current active angel investments include Sheertex, JoyRide, Thalmic Labs Inc., Nuco, Platterz, Vouchr, Tulip Retail, Nymi Inc., Linkett, Validere Technologies, Interaptix Inc, Edsby, Mimosa Diagnostics Inc., and Xanadu.

 Creative Destruction Lab

 Bennie is one of the co-founders of the Creative Destruction Lab at the Rotman School of Management.
 The Creative Destruction Lab is a seed-stage program focusing on the transition stage from pre-seed to seed-stage funding.